shibaji7/pyCHIPS/docs/user/install.md

 ## Virtual Environments
-It is recommended to install scubas in one of the suggested virtual environments if you have multiple python/pip 3 version on your computer, or do not want to affect the main system's python libraries.
+It is recommended to install pyCHIPS in one of the suggested virtual environments if you have multiple python/pip 3 version on your computer, or do not want to affect the main system's python libraries.

-The following virtual environments have been tested by scubas developers:"
+The following virtual environments have been tested by pyCHIPS developers:"

 ### pip Virtual Environment
 Instructions can be found here [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)